Luke1836/Luke1836/README.md

 <br/>
 # Hi, I’m George Kurian Thomas (@Luke1836)
 - 👀 I’m interested in web development and data analysis
-- 🌱 I’m currently pursuing a degree in B-tech Computer Science and Engineering at College of Engineering Trivandrum.
+- 🌱 I’m pursuing a B-tech Computer Science and Engineering degree at College of Engineering Trivandrum.
 - 💞️ I’m looking to collaborate on projects on employing websites and web extensions
 - 📫 How to reach me ...